alex02/custom-fields-snapshots/readme.txt

 == Screenshots ==

-1. Export interface - Select field groups, post types, users, user roles and/or global options to export
+1. Export interface - Select field groups, post types, taxonomies, options, users, user roles and/or comments to export
 2. Import interface - Upload and import your snapshot file
 3. Settings page - Configure plugin settings

 == Changelog ==

+= 1.2.0 =
+* Ability to export data from taxonomies and comments
+* Optimized handling of field group objects during imports
+* Added actions for both successful and failed rollbacks
+* Improved event log with copy functionality
+* Added additional filters
+* Interface improvements

 = 1.1.1 =
-* Added tooltips with additional information for fields groups, post types, and user roles on the Export tab
+* Added tooltips with additional information for field groups, post types, and user roles on the Export tab
 * Prevent selection of disabled items when selecting all items

 = 1.1.0 =